Disaster response

 A second team provides humanitarian connectivity in Jamaica

-Hurricane Beryl continued westward, hitting Jamaica.
-TSF is providing emergency telecommunications support to the United Nations Disaster Assessment and Coordination (UNDAC) teams.
+Hurricane Beryl continued westward, it hit Jamaica.
+TSF provided emergency telecommunications support to the United Nations Disaster Assessment and Coordination (UNDAC) teams.
 This part of

-the response aims to accompany the field assessment teams, register the affected population's needs in terms of telecommunications, and provide a first support to the affected communities.
+the response aimed to support field assessment teams, register the affected population's needs in terms of telecommunications, and provide a first support to the affected communities.

 signal-2024-07-12-20-17-50-992.jpg

-The assessments revealed that Treasure Beach has been strongly hit and had no communication since the hurricane.
-In collaboration with World Central Kitchen, TSF is providing Wi-Fi to the affected people who can now contact their relatives, get important information and organize thanks to the internet access.
+Assessments revealed that Treasure Beach was heavily affected and had no communication since the hurricane.
+In collaboration with World Central Kitchen, TSF provided Wi-Fi to the affected people who can now contact their relatives, get important information and organize thanks to the internet access.